Case Transfer Criteria and Procedures

 • A current case plan must be on file and approved in CWS/CMS.

-• Case must be post-disposition
+• Case must be post-disposition.

-• Case needs to be coded accurately on the CSEC data grid
+• Case needs to be coded accurately on the CSEC data grid.

-• Case needs to have a current CFTM completed
+• Case needs to have a current CFTM completed.

 The Following Cases will NOT be Accepted to Transfer

-• NMD will be twenty-one (21) within six (6) months of transfer.
+• NMD will be twenty-one (21) years old within six (6) months of transfer.

 • The child/NMD is not willing to accept CSEC services and case transfer.

-• Pre Dispo cases
+• Pre-disposition cases

-• WIC 366.26 is on calendar
+• WIC 366.26 hearing is on calendar.

-• Detained or VFM/VFR children of CSEC minor mothers
+• Detained or VFM/VFR children of CSEC minor mothers.

 • FM cases that will be closing within ninety (90) days.

-• Child/NMD “at risk” for commercial sexual exploitation
+• Child/NMD “at risk” for commercial sexual exploitation.

 Case-Carrying CSW Responsibilities